rjpcasalino/blog_bt/src/posts/2024-10-26-Moby-Dick-or-The-Whale-or-SomePostOnTheNetAboutAWhale.md

 			Listen,

 		and thou wilt often hear my ivory foot upon the deck, and still know that I am there.
 And now I quit thee.
 Thy hand!——Met!
-	TRUE ART THOU, LAD, AS THE CIRCUMFERENCE TO IS CENTRE.
+	TRUE ART THOU, LAD, AS THE CIRCUMFERENCE TO ITS CENTRE.
 So: God for ever bless thee; and if it come to that,—— God for ever save thee, let what will befall."